 Apply as a Sophomore or Junior

 The Freeman-Asia Awards: were designed to encourage more American undergraduate students to pursue study abroad in East and Southeast Asia.
 The Program was launched in 2000 and has supported over 2,000 students to study abroad in 15 sponsoring destinations since then.
 The funding comes from the generous support of the Freeman Foundation, and the Institute of International Education (IIE) administers the award program.
 Application and program information are available on-line.
-Completed application packages are due to Dr. Michael Galaty by March 1.
+Completed application packages are due to Dr. Julian Murchison by March 1.

 The Gilman Scholarship Program: This congressionally funded program is sponsored by the Bureau of Educational and Cultural Affairs at the U.S. Department of State and is administered by the Institute of International Education through its Southern Regional Center in Houston, TX.
 The Benjamin A. Gilman International Scholarship Program offers grants for U.S. citizen undergraduate students of limited financial means to pursue academic studies abroad.
 Such international study is intended to better prepare U.S. students to assume significant roles in an increasingly global economy and interdependent world.